sinbad/SUQS/docs/Saving.md

-# Saving Quest progression
+# Saving Quest State

-Being able to [progress quests](Progression.md) is fine, but you also need to save this progress along with your save games.
+There are potentially 2 parts to saving quest state:

+1. Saving progression
+1. Saving waypoint state

+## Saving Progression

+[Quest Progression](Progression.md) is stored in a self-contained set of data.

 The `USuqsProgression` class performs its own serialisation, you can use its `Serialize` method to save or load data to an archive of your choice.